meincrab/Notemap/README.md

 Each student group downloads this starter repository from the Mobile Project workspace at JAMK GitLab.
-After that, each student group (only one member) need to import this starter repository back to JAMK GitLab with his/her own account and complete mobile project inside this repository.
+After that, each student group (only one member) need to import this starter repository back to JAMK GitLab with his/her own account and complete mobile project inside this repository with project group.

 Student needs to send all the project group student names, studentIDs and repository url to teacher via email immediately after student has